CirrusMD/CirrusMD-Android-SDK-Example/README.md

 ### Logout

 You may wish to log the user out of the SDK when they sign out of your application.
 Logging the user out destroys the associated CirrusMD server session and unregisters the device from CirrusMD delivered push notifications if previously registred.
+A logout can be done by calling `CirrusMD.logout()`

 ### Custom Status Views